-The Division of Epidemilogy is one of the graduate divisions within the SDSU Graduate School of Public Health.
-It offers the Master of Public Health (MPH) degree with concentration in Epidemiology.
+The Division of Epidemiology is one of the graduate divisions within the SDSU School of Public Health.
+It offers the Master of Public Health (MPH) degree with a concentration in Epidemiology.

 Epidemiology has often been termed “the basic science of public health.”
 The Epidemiology concentration provides training in the following areas:

 - identification of biological, environmental, social, and behavioral risk factors for human disease.